 As social media has completely permeated our lives, it led to changes in our ideals and standards.
 For instance, today’s social media celebrities and their blind fan-following explain it all.

 People having zero knowledge and talent are celebrities today.
-On the other hand, our educated and struggling youth today who actually deserve attention and admiration is completely sidelined.
+On the other hand, our educated and struggling youth today who actually deserve attention and admiration are completely sidelined.
 They are fast becoming a victim of the inferiority complex because of such ill-placed standards.

-Human beings who were earlier admired, acknowledged and followed on the basis of their services, superior knowledge, and contributions are now quickly being replaced by social media clowns who become celebrities within no days.
+Human beings who were earlier admired, acknowledged, and followed on the basis of their services, superior knowledge, and contributions are now quickly being replaced by social media clowns who become celebrities within no days.

 Social media has actually turned things upside down, making no sense at all.